Computing Systemic Risk Measures with Graph Neural Networks: Preliminaries

 \begin{defn} For given $a \in \R^N_+, \pi \in \mathbf{\Pi}^N, \bar\ell \in \R^N_+$, a fixed point of the function $\Phi(\cdot, a, \pi, \bar\ell)$ is called a clearing vector. \end{defn} We can interpret such a clearing vector as a state in which the system is in equilibrium: If each institution uses capital according to the clearing vector to pay back its debts, the fact that a clearing vector is a fixed point of $\Phi$ will ensure that indeed each institution has available capital according to the clearing vector.

 The properties of $\Phi$ mentioned above allow \citet{EisNoe} to obtain results regarding the existence of fixed points of this function.
 In particular, there exist a least and greatest element in the set of fixed points.
 A clearing vector can be obtained by applying the function iteratively or by solving a finite number of linear equations, see \cite{EisNoe}.
-Furthermore, they find sufficient conditions for uniqueness of the clearing vector, e.g.\ $a>0$.
-This is an easy way to ensure unique clearing vectors, hence from now on we will demand that assets are strictly positive, i.e.\ $a>0$.
-We write $a \in \R_{++}^N.$
+Furthermore, they find sufficient conditions for uniqueness of the clearing vector, e.g., $a>0$.
+Hence, from now on we will assume that assets are strictly positive, i.e., $a \in \R_{++}^N$.